Beta

 Who Should Use Static Ads

-• Small businesses looking to target people in their area.
+• Small businesses looking to target locally

 Who Should Use Dynamic Ads